General Stan McChrystal on Leadership and Teamwork

 Play Video View Fees

-Thirty-Four Years of Service.
-The son and grandson of Army officers, McChrystal graduated from West Point in 1976 and was commissioned as an infantry officer.
+Offering A Four-Star Perspective The son and grandson of Army officers, McChrystal has a legacy of service.
+He graduated from West Point in 1976 and was commissioned as an infantry officer.
 He later trained at the Special Forces School in Fort Bragg, North Carolina and spent much of his career commanding special operations and airborne infantry units.
 During the Persian Gulf War, McChrystal served in a Joint Special Operations Task Force and later commanded the 75th Ranger Regiment.
-He also completed year-long fellowships at Harvard’s John F. Kennedy School of Government in 1997 and at the Council on Foreign Relations in 2000.
-He was promoted to brigadier general in 2001.

 In 2002, he was appointed chief of staff of military operations in Afghanistan.
 Two years later, McChrystal was selected to deliver the nationally televised Pentagon briefings about military operations in Iraq.
 From 2003–2008, he commanded JSOC and was responsible for leading the nation’s deployed military counter-terrorism efforts around the globe, assuming command of all international forces in Afghanistan in June 2009.
 President Obama’s order for an additional 30,000 troops to Afghanistan was based on McChrystal’s assessment of the war.

-Four-Star Strategy Lessons.
+Leading in Uncertain Times.
 A dynamic, powerful speaker, McChrystal impresses audiences with field-tested leadership lessons, stressing a uniquely inclusive model that focuses on building teams capable of relentlessly pursuing results.
 When old systems fall short, he believes true leaders must look for ways to innovate and change.
-Citing stories from his career, McChrystal reveals a four-star management strategy, concentrating on openness, teamwork, and forward-thinking.
+Citing stories from his career, McChrystal reminds us that in a world where things are moving at a speed we’ve never experienced, we need leaders more than ever—and he teaches us how to rise to the occasion.